cwchentw/cl-yautils/README.md

 * ECL (Embeddable Common Lisp)
 * ABCL (Armed Bear Common Lisp)

-We run the code of cl-yautils on Windows, macOS and GNU/Linux.
+The code of *cl-yautils.lisp* are portable among Windows, macOS and GNU/Linux but untested on BSD or Solaris.

-## How to Use?
+## Usage

 Copy *cl-yautils.lisp* to your own project.
 Load it in your program.

+Alternatively, copy the whole repo to *local-projects/* subdirectory of your [QuickLisp](https://www.quicklisp.org/) or [Roswell](https://github.com/roswell/roswell) distribution.

 Scripts under [scripts](/scripts/) directory are optional.
 Just copy whatever you need.